OSGeo/OSGeoLive-doc/en/quickstart/jupyter_quickstart.rst

 and re run ``In [9] [10] [11]`` you will see the newly crerated dictionary is now used in the drop down menu to select the new location and zoom-to withing the Cesium globe.

 For more information about the jupyter notebook, please refer to the `jupyter official documentation`_.
 More notebook examples are available from the notebook root directory.
+For a quick introduction on how to use the jupyter-notebook interface, from the start page, check the notebook: "Introduction to jupyter notebook"

 .. _jupyter official documentation: http://jupyter.readthedocs.org/en/latest/index.html